oDCM - APIs 101 (Tutorial)

 • Time left?
 Let's consider some legal issues

-• After this class: coaching session (check your workplan)
+• After this class: coaching session (check your work plan)

 • Next week